**Alt text:** A person typing on a laptop at a wooden table with glasses, a smartphone, a tablet, and a yellow mug nearby.

 B. Align Sales and Marketing Teams

-Ensure smooth transmission between your sales and marketing teams.
-Both should share the same goals, data, and customer discoveries to give a unified experience for the buyer.
+Ensure smooth communication between your sales and marketing teams.
+Both should share the same goals, data, and customer insights to give a cohesive experience for the buyer.

 Automation tools can save time at every stage of the sales cycle.
-For category-defining resource:
+For example:

 •Exploit with finesse CRM software to track and manage customer interactions.